Dr John Killeen (2014 - 2019) (2019 - 2024)

 Dermot Clohessy B.Sc Eng (2015 - 2020)

-Dermot Clohessy (B.Sc.
-Eng.) is an engineer by profession with post graduate qualifications in both Business Strategy & Finance.
-He has an extensive understanding of foreign direct investment having spent 28 years with IDA Ireland.
+Mr Dermot Clohessy (BSc Eng.) is an engineer by profession with postgraduate qualifications in both business strategy and finance.
+He has an extensive understanding of foreign direct investment (FDI) having worked for 28 years with IDA Ireland.

-Dermot was IDA's Executive Director/COO from 2006 to 2015 and was directly involved in the development and successful implementation of IDA's corporate strategies during this period.
-His broad responsibilities included expanding the global markets in which Ireland competes for investment and developing new business areas for foreign direct investment into Ireland.
+Dermot was the IDA's Executive Director/COO from 2006 to 2015 and was directly involved in the development and successful implementation of the IDA's corporate strategies during this period.
+His broad responsibilities included expanding the global markets in which Ireland competes for investment and developing new business areas for FDI into Ireland.

-He is now a consultant, working internationally on investment attraction and business development strategies for both the private sector and government bodies which include strategic advisor with the Ireland-based International Economic Development Consultancy.
+He is now a consultant, working internationally on business development strategies for both the private sector and government bodies.
+He is a strategic advisor with the Ireland-based International Development Ireland (IDI) - IDI works with governments on the practical implementation of projects of national strategic importance which underpin economic development.

 Dr. Berna Grist B.L.
 (2015 - 2018) (2018 - 2023)